TimonPost/quinn/docs/book/src/quinn/certificate.md

 }
 ```

-Finally, if you throw this [ClientConfig][ClientConfig] into the [EndpointBuilder::default_client_config()][default_client_config] your endpoint should verify all connections as trustworthy.
+Finally, if you plug this [ClientConfig][ClientConfig] into the [EndpointBuilder::default_client_config()][default_client_config] your client endpoint should verify all connections as trustworthy.

 ## Using Certificates

 In this section we look at certifying an endpoint with a real certificate.
-This can be done with a real certificate, but also with a self-identified certificate.
+This can be done with either a real certificate or a self-identified certificate.

 Let's define two useful functions that can dissect byte certificates and return quinn types.